Psychologist Residency

 In addition to our specialty training in Anxiety, OCD, and PTSD, postdoctoral residents also have opportunities to specialize in working with gender diverse individuals, including providing letters of support for gender affirming care.

-Spanish-Language/Latinx Culture (SLLC) Specilization: In this track, we are recruiting postdocs who can provide bilingual Spanish language services and have a focus on providing services to the Latinx community in Eugene under the supervision of a Spanish-speaking Latina supervisor.
-Residents who can provide services in Spanish are eligible for an extra $5000 stipend.
+Spanish-Language/Latinx Culture (SLLC) Specialization: In this track, we are recruiting postdocs who can provide bilingual Spanish language services and have a focus on providing services to the Latinx community in Eugene under the supervision of a Spanish-speaking Latina supervisor.

 Postdoctoral Resident Schedule